ieeeugrsb/Eva/README.md

 # For the first time you will need to download the dependencies too with:
 git submodule update --init --recursive

-ano build   # It will compile everything in 'src' dir. ano upload  # It will upload the code to the Arduino board.
+ano build --cpu atmega2560  # It will compile everything in 'src' dir. ano upload  # It will upload the code to the Arduino board.
 ```